AdithMurari/RAG-With-RAPTOR/README.md

 2.Create a new folder and copy the path.

-3.Navigate to the folder using: cd "your-folder-path"
+3.Navigate to the folder in gitbash using: cd "your-folder-path"

 4.Clone the repository: